 Police are still investigating the assault of a popular children’s entertainer yesterday.
 They believe the attack is linked with the so-called ‘killer clown’ craze which has seen the city, and country, terrorised by people in clown costumes taking advantage of the public’s mistrust of anyone over the age of ten in face paint.

 “Yesterday afternoon, Bertie Spermbiff, who also goes by the alter ego of Flange the clown, was assaulted,” said DS Susan Nipplepeek.
-“We are currently studying CCTV footage and appealing for any witnesses to step forward.”
+“We are studying CCTV footage and appealing for any witnesses to step forward.”

 “A man in his early twenties around the Middleton area with known unicycle skills, shouldn’t be too hard to track down,” said Nipplepeek.
 “We’re confident of an arrest soon.”

-Paramedic, and first on scene, Julian Gobble, said: “Even unconscious, Flange kept the laughs coming.
-As we tried to resuscitate him his bow tie was spinning and a flower in his lapel constantly sprayed me with water.”
+Paramedic, and the first on scene, Julian Gobble, said: “Even unconscious, Flange kept the laughs coming.
+As we tried to resuscitate him his bow tie was spinning and a flower in his lapel sprayed me with water.”

 “…trying to lure drunk revellers into the sewers with the promise of balloons.”